ViewComponent/view_component/docs/CONTRIBUTING.md

 ### Commit

-ViewComponent committers have `write` access, enabling them to push directly to the repository and approve/merge pull requests.
+ViewComponent committers have `write` access, enabling them to push directly to the repository (and thus not needing to contribute via forks) and approve/merge pull requests.
 Committers often have implicit ownership over a particular area of the project, such as previews, generators, or translations.

 Triagers are invited to become committers by having an existing committer or maintainer open a pull request on the repository to update this list of committers: